portdirect/intermodal/README.md

 # Intermodal

 Intermodal is a collection of guest containers for use within the Harbor platform.
-Like intermodal shipping container these are standardized to provide a consistent base; with common entry-points supporting both [Cloud-init](https://cloudinit.readthedocs.io/en/latest/) (utilizing OpenStack/EC2 metadata) and [Systemd](https://github.com/systemd).
+Like [intermodal shipping containers](https://en.wikipedia.org/wiki/Intermodal_container) these are standardized to provide a consistent base; with common entry-points supporting both [Cloud-init](https://cloudinit.readthedocs.io/en/latest/) (utilizing OpenStack/EC2 metadata) and [Systemd](https://github.com/systemd).

 ## Builds / Release